Skip to content

 Advice Blog

-Are you sick of the dreaded Transit dogbone mount failing on your Ford Transit V362/V363 (2013–2023)?
+Are you sick of the dreaded Transit dogbone mount failing on your Ford Transit & Tourneo Custom V362/V363 (2013–2023)?
 You’re not alone.
 At Polybush, we’ve been listening to Transit owners, van converters, tradespeople and fleet mechanics who keep seeing the same issue crop up again and again — the lower torque mount (often called the dogbone mount) simply doesn’t last when left in standard rubber form.
 That’s exactly why we developed the 40DQ Lower Torque Mount Insert.

 This isn’t just another “replacement part” — it’s a genuine performance and durability upgrade for a known weak point on these vans.